atomicjolt/atomic-analytics/README.md

 #### Modify application name (*Note: if you started a new rails project with this as a template, this step should already be done*)
-1. Open application.rb and change `ltistarterapp` to the name you choose.
+1. Open application.rb and change `AtomicAnalytics` to the name you choose.
-2. Do a global search and replace for `lti_starter_app` and change it to the name you choose.
+2. Do a global search and replace for `atomic_analytics` and change it to the name you choose.
-3. Do a global search and replace for `ltistarterapp` (use only letters or numbers for this name.
+3. Do a global search and replace for `AtomicAnalytics` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).

 #### Update webpack.yml
 1. Open `config/webpack.yml`